 With over 30 years of award-winning experience in a variety of organizations, Sandra brings a rich understanding of internal and external communications issues and can help you with a broad range of communication strategies.

 Since 2009 Sandra has offered her expertise to organizations as a consultant.
 Passionate about communications, she also contributes to her profession by teaching PR and communications courses for the University of Victoria and previously for MacEwan University.

 As a member of the Board of Directors for Equs from March 2017 to present, Sandra sits on the Governance & Nominating Committee and the CEO Performance & Compensation Evaluation Committee.
-She represents Equs on the Board of the Alberta Community & Cooperatives Association (ACCA) and on the Board of Prairie Power Ltd.
+As of March 2019 she serves as the Vice Chair of the Board of Directors.
+Sandra represents Equs on the Board of the Alberta Community & Cooperatives Association (ACCA) and on the Board of Prairie Power Ltd.

 Prior to joining Stantec, Sandra was the Manager of Communications, Information & Administration Services (1996 2001) at the Alberta School Employee Benefit Plan (ASEBP) where she served on the senior management team, provided communications counsel to leadership and Board of Trustees, and led a team that planned, developed, implemented, and evaluated strategic communication programs aimed at a variety of audiences.
 ASEPB provides Life Insurance, Accidental Death and Dismemberment, Extended Disability Benefits, Extended Health Care, Dental Care, and Vision and Hearing Aid Care benefits to Alberta’s education sector.